eadmaster/pcrown/readme.md

 ## Current status

- - all story events and names patched using a fixed-width font
+ - all story events and names translated using a fixed-width font
-   - lines longer than 20*3 chars needs to be retranslated (HELP NEEDED)
+   - make some lines shorter to reduce pauses
- - items translations missing (HELP NEEDED)
+ - items translations missing (HELP NEEDED): https://github.com/eadmaster/pcrown/issues/2
- - some symbols in the font needs replacement (WIP)
+ - some symbols in the font to be replaced (WIP)
  - needs testing for crashes

 ## Preview